Coding Project: LLVM Analysis

 • define

 Additionally, your analysis should accomodate programs with both global and local variable allocations.
 You may assume that all variables are of scalar integer type.
-Although they are not instructions, you should also handle phi nodes in your program!

 Assignment Details